psychbase/psychbase.github.io/DMT.md

 *ABOUT THE SYNTHESIS OF BUFOTENIN METHYL ETHER (5-METHOXY-N-DIMETHYL-TRYPTAMINE) AND BUFOTENIN (SYNTHESIS IN THE INDOL GROUP.
 XV)*
 Hoshino T, Shimodaira K (1936) *Bull Chem Soc Japan* **11**: 221; Chem Abstr (1936) **30**: 5982

+&nbsp;

+**Sherwood reported synthesis of 5-MeO-DMT succinate for clinical use**

+>To support clinical use, a multigram-scale process has been developed to provide 5-MeO-DMT, a psychedelic natural product found in the parotid gland secretions of the toad, Incilius alvarius.
+Several synthetic routes were initially explored, and the selected process featured an optimized Fischer indole reaction to 5-MeO-DMT freebase in high-yield, from which the 1:1 succinate salt was produced to provide 136 g of crystalline active pharmaceutical ingredient (API) with 99.86% peak area by highperformance liquid chromatography (HPLC) and a net yield of 49%.
+The report provides in-process monitoring, validated analytical methods, impurity formation and removal, and solidstate characterization of the API essential for subsequent clinical development.

+*Synthesis and characterization of 5-MeO-DMT succinate for clinical use*
+Sherwood A, Claveau R, Lancelotta R, Kaylo K, Lenoch K (2020) *ACS Omega* **5**: 32067−75 [PubMed](https://pubmed.ncbi.nlm.nih.gov/33344861/)

+&nbsp;